 As a foreign teacher in China, you get time off during the country’s seven national public holidays.

-The duration of most holidays is three days or more.
-However, the weekend is regarded as part of the holiday so they are not as long as you think.
+Holidays go for at least three days, but the weekend is often part of the holiday so they’re not as long as you think.

 What are make-up days?